hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_gui-branch.md

 Note that by simply changing the emoji and adding buttons you can get different requesters.
 But are emoji supported enough ?
 Also I really don'i know if and how to calc min and max text sizes.
-P.S. obviously this is PD and made to replace the official one Ì†ΩÌ∏â
+P.S. obviously this is PD and made to replace the official one üòâ

 [9:49:54](#monn3aj-_jGVFJ0EyT2_6wJZ00FplQ9knSk-ApGlkXU) <hiiamboris (NOT THIS ONE)>:
 I guess it's another bug to report: that rich-text doesn't automatically set it's size to that of /text or /data facets.